lvulliard/VisuMPN/README.md

 ## To-do next

-* Display patient IDs on histogram, violin plots and scatter plots
+* Display patient IDs on histogram and violin plots
 * Take into account NAs, non relevant-points and redundancy
 * Circos plots